 1969 Mr. Kazumi Tabata asks Mr. Honda to resume CMU Karate Club as leader and chief instructor.

 Pittsburgh Shotokan Karate Association not-for-profit registered in 1972 by CMU student Ray Artz and Mr. Honda

-Carnegie Mellon, University of Pittsburgh, California University of Pennsylvania, and Duquesne University produce some of the highest level Karate Masters from the guidance and instruction of Master Sadaharu Honda.
+Carnegie Mellon University produces some of the highest level Karate Masters from the guidance and instruction of Master Sadaharu Honda.

 2020 Captain Emeline Fromont (Physics)